-- 25 Registration - 25 Residence Halls open at 10:00 a.m. - 25 Deadline for registering without paying the late registration fee. - 25 Deadline for dropping or adding courses without paying a drop/add fee. - 26 Classes begin at 8:00 a.m. - 29 Deadline for dropping courses without receiving a grade; Deadline for registering or adding courses - 5:00 p.m.
+- Residence Halls open at 10:00 a.m.
+23 - Deadline for registering without paying the late registration fee.
+23 - Deadline for dropping or adding courses without paying a 23 drop/add fee. - Classes begin at 8:00 a.m.
+24 - Deadline for dropping courses without receiving a grade.
+27 Deadline for registering or adding courses - 5:00 p.m.
+Deadline for withdrawing and receiving 100 % refund of tuition and specified fees.
+Refund of Room and Board will be made as detailed in the Business Office Policy Section of the Catalog.

-- 2-6 Classes will not meet. - 4 Independence Day Holiday.
+30 through July 4 Classes will not meet

+4 Independence Day Holiday.
 Administrative offices closed.

-- 3 Final Exams - 4 Residence Halls close at 10:00 a.m.
+- Final Exams 1 - 2 Residence Halls close at 10:00 a.m.